 It is far less expensive to screen for cancer and treat it in its early stages.
 Not only are treatment expenses likely to be lower for early-stage diagnoses, but also morbidity and mortality losses are reduced.
-The Perryman Group's analysis
+The Perryman Group's analysis indicates that every \$1 spent through CPRIT for screening/prevention leads to \$29.08 in treatment cost savings and resulting economic benefits through earlier detection.8 The Perryman Group's analysis also estimates that every \$1 spent on screening/prevention saves

-Every \$1 spent through CPRIT for screening/prevention saves \$1.86 in direct health spending and leads to a total of \$25.96 in treatment cost savings and resulting economic benefits through earlier detection. indicates that every \$1 spent through CPRIT for screening/prevention leads to \$25.96 in treatment cost savings and resulting economic benefits through earlier detection.
-The Perryman Group's analysis also estimates that every \$1 spent on screening/prevention saves \$1.86 in direct health spending
+Every \$1 spent through CPRIT for screening/prevention saves \$2.20 in direct health spending and leads to a total of \$29.08 in treatment cost savings and resulting economic benefits through earlier detection.

-(these savings are included in the \$25.96 listed above).
+\$2.20 in direct health spending (these savings are included in the \$29.08 listed above).